Environmental risk assessment (ERA) for approving veterinary and human medicinal products

 • Environmental risk assessment (ERA), in compliance with VICH and EMA/CVMP and EMA/CHMP guidelines

-• Performing systematic literature reviews according to the PRISMA categories and evaluating the relevance and reliability of the data found; extracting data on ecotoxicological effects, bioaccumulation, adsorption and degradation in the environment, as well as physical and chemical properties, for the environmental risk assessment (draft ERA guideline)
+• Evaluation of relevance and reliability of the ecotoxicity data and studies found according to CRED criteria; extracting data on ecotoxicity effects, bioaccumulation, adsorption and degradation in the environment, as well as physical and chemical properties, for the environmental risk assessment (ERA guideline)

-• Assessment models and testing strategies for approval of veterinary medicinal products: Development of custom solutions that take reliability and economy into account; waiving possibilities for required tests; discussion of acceptance with the competent authorities
+• Assessment models and testing strategies for marketing authorisation of veterinary medicinal products: Development of custom solutions that take reliability and economy into account; waiving possibilities for required tests; discussion of acceptance with the competent authorities

 • Study design, performance and monitoring to meet all testing requirements in compliance with the relevant guidelines and regulations, in cooperation with other Fraunhofer institutes and also with other experienced testing institutes

-• Responding to complaints received from the competent authorities (RMS/CMS) during the registration process
+• Responding to “List of questions” received from the competent authorities during the registration process

 • Assessing intrinsic substance properties (PBT and endocrine-disrupting chemicals)